 With only about 7,000 full-time residents, Aspen is the definition of a small town.
 We are small in size, too.
 Our downtown is about six blocks.
-If you have the time, you can walk from the east end to the west end in about 15 minutes and from the Silver Queen Gondola to the Benedict Music Tent in about 20.
-We pride ourselves on car-free transportation, and make it easy for every visitor and local in Aspen to ditch the keys.
+If you have the time, you can walk from the east end to the west end in about 15 minutes and from the Silver Queen Gondola to the Michael Klein Music Tent in about 20.
+We pride ourselves on car-free transportation and make it easy for every visitor and local in Aspen to ditch the keys.

 Local Transportation & Parking